-The Custodian of the Two Holy Mosques King Salman bin Abdulaziz chaired the Cabinet's session at Al-Yamamah Palace in Riyadh on this afternoon.
+The Custodian of the Two Holy Mosques King Salman bin Abdulaziz chaired the Cabinet's weekly session at Al-Salam Palace in Jeddah this afternoon.

 King Salman began the meeting by expressed his appreciation to the leaders of friendly countries and Saudi citizens for their condolences on the death of Prince Abdulrahman bin Abdulaziz.

 The Royal Court announced today the death of Prince Abdulrahman bin Abdulaziz Al-Saud.
 Funeral prayers for his soul will be performed at the Grand Mosque in Makkah on Friday following Isha (evening) prayer.

 Crown Prince Mohammed bin Salman, Deputy Prime Minister and Minister of Defense, met in Jeddah today with US Secretary of State Rex Tillerson.
 During the meeting, they discussed means of enhancing bilateral relations as well as the developments in the Middle East and joint efforts in the fight against terrorism and extremism.
 The meeting was also attended by Prince Khalid bin Salman bin Abdulaziz, Saudi Ambassador-designate to the US; and Minister of Foreign Affairs Adel bin Ahmed Al-Jubeir.